How Education Positively Impacts Prisoner Wellbeing

 We provide education and training programmes to equip learners with the skills and knowledge needed to be successful upon release.

-Our prison education offer varies in our different locations to meet the demands of the region; however, we offer several key courses that make up our education provision that are available in all prison establishments where Novus operate in.
+Our prison education offer varies in our different locations to meet the demands of the region.
+We offer several key courses that make up our education provision.
+These are available in prison establishments that Novus operate in.

 These are:

-Education can have a huge impact on a learner’s mental health and wellbeing as it provides learners a sense of purpose, reducing feelings of boredom and hopelessness, which can contribute to depression and anxiety.
+Education can have a huge impact on a learner’s mental health and wellbeing as it provides learners a sense of purpose.
+This reduces feelings of boredom and hopelessness, which can contribute to depression and anxiety.

 By engaging in education, learners are able to gain new skills and qualifications.
-Achieving qualifications builds confidence and self-worth, helping learners see themselves in a more positive light and shows them that they are capable of achieving and contributing positively to society.
+Achieving qualifications builds confidence and self-worth, helping learners see themselves in a more positive light.
+It shows them that they are capable of achieving and contributing positively to society.

 Literacy Festival at HMP Low Newton

 Recently, HMP Low Newton held a Literacy Festival.
-The main aims of the literacy festival were to promote the reading strategy prison-wide, celebrate reading, creative writing and poetry, as well as bring together readers of all levels and raise awareness of the impact that reading and writing have on wellbeing.
+The main aims of the literacy festival were to promote the reading strategy prison-wide.
+It celebrated reading, creative writing and poetry.
+It brought together readers of all levels and raised awareness of the impact that reading and writing have on wellbeing.

-Events like this, not only provide learners the opportunity to engage in reading but also shows them how positive outlets such as reading and writing can have a positive impact on their wellbeing.
-It's important that we host events like this, so that we can further engage learners in education, as well as provide learners with strategies and techniques that will positively impact their wellbeing as well as facilitate important discussions around mental health and wellbeing.
+Events like this not only provide learners the opportunity to engage in reading, but also show them how positive outlets such as reading and writing can help their wellbeing.
+It's important that we host events like this, so that we can further engage learners in education.
+They also provide learners with strategies and techniques that will positively impact their wellbeing.
+Finally, they facilitate important discussions around mental health and wellbeing.

 Creative enrichment

 Our creative enrichment provision is also a key area of our education offer.
-Our creative enrichment provision is crucial in allowing us to provide a broad curriculum offer, enabling us to enrich learner’s experiences and deliver quality opportunities.
+It is crucial in allowing us to provide a broad curriculum offer.
+This offering enables us to enrich a learner’s experience and deliver quality opportunities.

-It also allows us to engage learners in new ways, often those who have had a previous negative relationship with education i.e., lack of support when in the education system at a young age.
-By engaging learners in education via creative enrichment projects and initiatives, it helps them build positive relationships and a joy for education, inspiring them to continue their education journey and gaining the relevant skills and qualifications needed to be successfully rehabilitated upon release.
+It also allows us to engage learners in new ways, often those who have had a previous negative relationship with education, which could have been a lack of support when in the education system at a young age.
+By engaging learners in education via creative enrichment projects and initiatives, it helps them build positive relationships and a joy for education.
+Positive feelings about education inspire them to continue their learning journey.
+This in turn helps them gain the relevant skills and qualifications needed to be successfully rehabilitated upon release.

 Creative enrichment not only helps learners develop their creative skills, but it can also have a positive impact on their wellbeing.
 Creative enrichment provides learners with a positive outlet to express their feelings and emotions through art and other creative outlets.

-It helps learners re-discover themselves and helps them develop new hobbies and interests that they may not have thought of before.
+It helps learners re-discover themselves.
+It also helps them develop new hobbies and interests that they may not have thought of before.

 Celebrating International Men's Health Week at HMP Liverpool

 At Novus, it is important that we provide the information and skills necessary to educate learners about their general health and mental health and wellbeing.
-So that, whilst in prison and upon release, they are able to put the right steps in place to ensure they are looking after themselves and get help if/when they need to.
+This helps them to put the right steps in place to ensure they are looking after themselves and get help if/when they need to.

 In June last year, HMP Liverpool arranged a collaborative wellbeing event to mark 30 years of International Men’s Health Week, a global initiative aimed at increasing awareness of male health issues.

 Last year, the International Men’s Health theme focused on testicular cancer.
-Novus staff, learners and partner agencies all participated in the event, which saw the curriculum replaced with fun wellbeing activities such as yoga, meditation, drama and karate sessions designed to boost learner’s moods and enhance their knowledge around testicular cancer, their general wellbeing and mental health.
+Novus staff, learners and partner agencies all participated in the event.
+It saw the curriculum replaced with fun wellbeing activities such as yoga, meditation, drama and karate sessions.
+These were designed to boost a learner’s moods and enhance their knowledge around testicular cancer.
+It also aided their general wellbeing and mental health.

 Employment support